kalinchuk/mark_8_minicomputer/README.md

 ### Power Conversion Board

 The following is the schematic for the power conversion board that converts -12v to -9v and passes through +5v.
 This board connects directly to the above power supply on the input side and to the Mark-8 backplane on the output side.
+I have a few PCBs available for sale for $10+SH.
+Send me an email at artem9@gmail.com if you would like to purchase.

 <img width="653" alt="Power Conversion Board Schematic" src="https://github.com/kalinchuk/mark_8_minicomputer/assets/1035984/556f7abd-6658-4ac2-aff0-98889fd8b4e7">